 What is squamous cell carcinoma?

-Carcinoma is a medical word for cancer.
-Squamous cells are a type of cell in your skin.
-So squamous cell carcinoma is a kind of skin cancer.
+Squamous cell carcinoma is a kind of skin cancer.
 It starts in the outermost layer of your skin (epidermis).

 It usually develops on skin that’s been exposed to the sun, but it can grow anywhere on the skin or in the mouth

-Fair-skinned people are more likely to get it than darker-skinned people
+Fair-skinned people are more likely to get it than dark-skinned people

 Usually squamous cell carcinoma doesn't spread, and doctors can cure the cancer by removing it